Eschatologue/CM_wiki/docs/option/class-options/ranger-aptitude.md

 _**Prerequisite:** Level 7+ Ranger_

-Choose one of the following damage types: :dmg-force: Force, :dmg-necrotic: Necrotic, :dmg-psychic: Psychic, or :dmg-radiant: Radiant.
+Choose one of the following damage types: :dmg-force: Force, :dmg-necr: Necrotic, :dmg-psyc: Psychic, or :dmg-radi: Radiant.
 You gain :dmg-res: Resistance to the chosen damage type.

 ***Repeatable.*** You can choose this Aptitude again, choosing different damage type each time.